kmsec137/zorya-volos/README.md

 **Detection Methods:**
 1. **AST-based panic exploration**: Reverse BFS through the control flow graph to find paths leading to explicit panic functions (e.g., `runtime.nilPanic`, `panic()`).
-2. **Lightweight path analysis**: Pattern-based scanning of unexplored branches to detect implicit vulnerabilities like null pointer dereferences and division by zero without full state cloning.
+2. **Overlay path analysis**: Full concolic execution on unexplored branches using copy-on-write state to detect implicit vulnerabilities like null pointer dereferences and division by zero.

 **Automatic Strategy Selection:**
 - **TinyGo binaries**: AST-based exploration only (TinyGo inserts explicit panic calls)
-- **Go GC binaries**: AST + Lightweight path analysis (standard Go uses CPU traps for null derefs)
+- **Go GC binaries**: AST + Overlay path analysis (standard Go uses CPU traps for null derefs)
-- **C/C++ binaries**: Lightweight path analysis only (no panic infrastructure)
+- **C/C++ binaries**: Overlay path analysis only (no panic infrastructure)

 Zorya automatically selects the right strategy based on the `--lang` and `--compiler` flags you provide.

 For detailed technical information:
 - [Compiler-Aware Strategies](doc/Compiler-Aware-Strategies.md) - Strategy selection and configuration
-- [Lightweight Path Analysis](doc/Lightweight-Path-Analysis.md) - Vulnerability detection without explicit panic calls
+- [Overlay Path Analysis](doc/Overlay-Path-Analysis.md) - Vulnerability detection using overlay mechanism
 - [General Strategies Overview](doc/Strategies.md) - High-level overview

-## :movie_camera: Demo video
+## 5. Demo videos
 In this demo, we showcase how the Zorya Concolic Executor analyzes a Go binary named "broken-calculator", compiled using the TinyGo compiler.
 The calculator works correctly on inputs like "2 + 3", but contains an artificial vulnerability that causes a panic when both operands are "5".

 Zorya explores execution paths symbolically and is currently able to identify the conditions leading to the panic independently: ```operand1 == 5 and operand2 == 5```